zhai1997/Douyu_preprocessing/README.md

 These two steps are easy.
 - Walked through the directories with Python to generate SQL commands, and ran the SQL commands.
 [Codes](small_datasets/import_data.py)
 - Created tables in MySQL.
 [Codes](small_datasets/create_table.sql)
 - Originally, Follower was a long table with records of different years in different rows.
-We changed the structure of it to make the records of one streamer in the a single row.
+We changed the structure of it to make the records of one streamer in a single row.
 [Codes](small_datasets/change_the_structure.sql)
 - Then merged the tables.
 [Codes](small_datasets/join_features.sql)

 ### Determined the data of interest
 - Explored the distribution of followers of streamers, blocked by the types of streamers. [star_type](distributions/task1.sql), [followers](distributions/task2.sql),  [percentile of followers](distributions/task31.sql), [percentile of followers by star_type](distributions/task32.sql), [check if the percentile is right](distributions/check.sql)
-- Selected two types of streamers, and we want to compare the top and middle level streamers.
+- Selected two types of streamers, in order to compare the top and middle level streamers.
 - Decided to only consider the lives between 2020-12-11 and 2020-12-14.

 ### Filtered big data sets
-- Msg: The mistakes of data are various, and we cannot exhaust them, so we had to make the Exceptions happen, and used Python to capture the Exception.
-Then we dealt only with the manageable Exceptions while dropping and keeping down other Exceptions.
+- Msg: The mistakes of data are various, and it is impossible to exhaust them, so we had to let the Exceptions happen, and used Python to capture the Exception.
+Then we dealt only with the manageable Exceptions while dropping and taking down the other Exceptions.
 [Codes](filter/top_mid.py)
 - Start_live: Filtered Start_live data in a similar manner.
 [Codes](filter/to_csv_start_live.py)
 - Imported the filtered data into MySQL database.
 [Codes](filter/import_csv.py)